mariodmtrv/AICourse/README.md

 </li>
 <li>
 	A star
-	<p>A bord 3X3 with one emty cell, order the number with minimum moves</p>
+	<p>A board 3X3 with one emty cell, order the number, according to a pattern with minimum moves</p>
 </li>
 <li>
 	Min conflicts